trozamon/hadmin/README.markdown

 This will dump a bunch of YAML into the current directory that Hadmin will modify and use to generate Hadoop XML.

-If you currently don't have any Hadoop configuration or are starting from a blank installation, you can run

-    hadmin init

-and an interactive wizard will help you create an initial set of configuration.

 ## Generating Hadoop configuration
 Generating Hadoop configuration can be accomplished by running